NVIDIA-Omniverse/kit-extension-sample-reticle/tutorial/tutorial.md

 git clone -b tutorial-start https://github.com/NVIDIA-Omniverse/sample-kit-extension-reticle.git
 ```

-This repository contains the assets you use in this tutorial.as
+This repository contains the assets you use in this tutorial

 ### Step 1.2: Navigate to `views.py`